passwordless-id/webauthn/docs/faq/passkeys-faq.md

 ## Are hardware-bound credentials more secure than synced ones?

-Yes.
-They are.
-When the credential is bound to the device, the security guarantees are straightforward.
+*Yes*.
+When the credential is hardware-bound, the security guarantees are straightforward.
 You have to possess the device.
-End of story.
+Simple and effective.

-When using synced "multi-device" passkeys, the security guarantees are basically delegated to the software authenticator, whether it's built-in in the platform or a password manager.
-The passkeys are stored in your account and synced in the cloud.
-So basically, these passkeys are as safe as the main account itself.
-If the account is hacked, whether it's by a stolen password, temporary access to your device or a lax recovery procedure, all the passkeys come along with it.
-While it offers convinience, the security guarantees are fully delegated to the authenticator.
+When using synced "multi-device" passkeys, the "cloud" has the key, your device software have the key, and the key is in-transit over the wire.
+While vendors go to great length to secure every aspect, it is still more exposed to risk.
+All security guanrantees are basically delegated to the software authenticator, whether it's built-in in the platform or a password manager.
+At best, these passkeys are as safe as the main account itself.
+If the account is hacked, whether it's by a stolen password, temporary access to your device or a lax recovery procedure, all the passkeys would come along with the hacked account.
+While it offers convinience, the security guarantees are not as strong as with hardware bound authenticators.

 The privacy concerns are similar.
-It is a matter of thrust with the authenticator.
+It is a matter of thrust with the vendor.

 ## How to deal with recovery when using hardware-bound credentials?